Governikus/AusweisApp/docs/installation/README.en.rst

   The UPDATECHECK parameter affects neither updates of the service provider list nor updates of card reader information.

-ONSCREENKEYBOARD
-  An on-screen keyboard is available to enter PIN, CAN or PUK.
-It is deactivated or activated by setting ONSCREENKEYBOARD to false or true.
-Users are able to adjust the setting.

 SHUFFLESCREENKEYBOARD
   If the on-screen keyboard is activated, the number keys can be arranged at random.
   By setting SHUFFLESCREENKEYBOARD to false or true, the random arrangement can be